susam/emfy/README.md

     `when` expression, we get the following error on Emacs without graphic display support: `Symbol's function definition is void: tool-bar-mode`.
 An example of Emacs without graphics support is `emacs-nox` on Debian 10.
 Note that this is only an author's preference.
 You may comment out one or more of these lines if you want to retain the tool bar or scroll bar.

+    Some users like to hide the menu bar as well.
+To disable the menu bar, include `(menu-bar-mode 0)` as top-level-expression (i.e., outside the `when` expression) in the initialization file.
+Even with the menu bar disabled, the menu can be accessed anytime by typing `<f10>`.
+For beginners to Emacs, it is advisable to keep the menu bar enabled because it helps in discovering new features.

   - Inhibit the startup screen with the `Welcome to GNU Emacs` message from appearing: